hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdMustache/TemplateInheritance.md

 ## Overview

 Template inheritance is not part of the Mustache spec yet but it is a commonly implemented feature.
 Template inheritance allows you to override elements of an included partial.
 It allows you to create a base page template and override elements of it with your page content.
 A partial that includes overriding elements is indicated with a `{{<partial}}`.
 Note this is different from the normal partial reference which uses `>`.
 This is a section tag so needs a ending tag as well.
 Inside the section the tagged sections to override are added using the syntax `{{$tag}}contents{{/tag}}`.

-If your template and partial were as follows
+If your template is as follows
 ```
 {{! mypage.mustache }}
 {{<base}}